-WHAT DO WE DO IN YEAR 9 SUITE LESSONS
+WHAT DO WE DO IN YEAR 9 LESSONS?

-The PE suite is a great option for anyone who has a love of sport and is interested in learning about the various career paths within the sports industry.
+Sport is a great option for anyone who has a love of sport and is interested in learning about the various career paths within the sports industry.
 Students will be given the opportunity to learn concepts and develop their skills in careers such as; Fitness Instructor, Sports Coach, Sports Analyst, Sports Scientist, Sports Development and Sport as a Business.